How do you balance work and home life?

 The advocates of this concept are unanimous on not going to the office, which considerably reduces traffic pressure and restricts vehicular transportation.
 The added advantage to employers is to cut the cost of maintaining offices and stationery, which includes a considerable electricity bill.

-As has been discussed above, everything has a flip side, also.
+As discussed above, everything has a flip side.
 So is working from home, too, which has some drawbacks.
 The important thing is that one is in the office every time.
-It keeps involved.
-The effect is that, despite being at home, people are not emotionally connected with their family.
+It keeps being involved.
+The effect is that, despite being at home, people are not emotionally connected with their families.

-It also does not give a chance to interact with other colleagues.
-It results in a feeling of isolation that creeps in, giving rise to yet another psychological problem affecting the person.
+It also does not provide an opportunity to interact with other colleagues.
+It results in a creeping sense of isolation, giving rise to yet another psychological problem affecting the person.
 Stretched screen time strains the body, mind and eyes.
-The physical problems aggravate with time and start giving physical inconveniences.
+The physical problems aggravate and cause physical inconveniences.

 To keep a balance, it is thus necessary to find the grey areas.
 One needs to focus on the positive aspects and work to overcome negativity.
 To achieve it, a few steps can help improve the imbalance.
 They are:

-- Boundaries need to be clear – Work hours should be fixed and adhered to.
+- Clear Boundaries – Work hours should be fixed and adhered to.
 There must not be an overlap of the two until exigency requires so.

 - Virtual connections – They need to be strengthened.
 Regular chat, consultation and interaction with colleagues should be ensured.
 It helps in establishing a bond and breaks monotony.